zaimoni/RSRevived/PreRelease/readme_revived.txt

 * The police are learning what organized force means.
 ** They now can sweep the districts (cheating eidetic memory, but mostly not using the exact location of unsighted z).
    This includes limited cross-map pathfinding, but it does account for non-vintage mode sewers being unclearable.
+*** CHAR building codes have requirements on the police accessibility of residential basements.
+You plausibly have
+    three to four game hours to get any survivalist grenades before the police do.
+**** There were RNG side effects.
+If you use a seed from 0.9.8
+***** The overall map layout is the same.
+***** All items should be where they were.
+Random quantities are expected to be different.
+***** A noticeable minority of livings will have different name/gender.
+***** The type of z of the day-zero cold start are completely inconsistent.
+Positions are consistent.
 ** If you have an active police radio, the chatter may be informative.
 ** Threat tracking and newly interesting locations to see have transparent overlays for police.
+The minimap also reports on these, with inconsistent color coding to the overlays.

 REVIVED 0.9.8 CHANGES
 ------------------